 Herbs are packed with nutrition and flavors.
 We should have them every day, but sometimes is hard to incorporate them all into our menus.
 This plant paradox herb vinaigrette does just that.
 It’s an easy-to-make, vibrant, fresh and tasty addition to any meal.

 I’ve been experimenting with this herb dressing for quite some time.
 Now I feel completely happy with how it turns out and how it compliments so many different dishes.
 I love herbs but you know, unless you are my father, you can’t really eat herbs like you eat salad leaves.
-I don’t know, I just don’t feel like biting from a fresh bunch of cilantro or parsley, like my dad used to do when we were kids (and still does, with a grin on his face).
+I don’t know, I just don’t feel like biting from a bunch of fresh cilantro or parsley, like my dad used to do when we were kids (and still does, with a grin on his face).

 Everyone has a pesto recipe, and I’m not reinventing the wheel here.
 But many of my recipes require pesto, so I have to add it here.
 Basil pesto with walnuts is a straightforward thing to make, and honestly never bought one already made.
 But to me, the most difficult part is drying the basil.
 Pesto will not be ok if the basil you use is wet.
 And it takes an awful lot of time, even after using a salad spinner, to completely dry.
 But it’s worth it.

 I hope you found in this list the next green sauce recipe you are going to make.